Aerospace911/Roblox-Chat-Flood/README.md

 To initiate the chat flood, push Ctrl + Shift + B.

-Was used in conjunction with DNServer.py and DNClient.py to broadcast commands to other copmuters to perform actions at the same time.
+Was used in conjunction with DNServer.py and DNClient.py to broadcast commands to other computers to perform actions at the same time.
 If someone asks me to release these files, I will.

 The script should be self explanatory.